Royal Library of the Netherlands: Nazi-looted art

-In 2015, it was discovered that “View of the Kattenberghof in Antwerp with horsemen in the foreground” by Gillis Neyts (1618-1687) had belonged Dr. Arthur Feldmann, a Jewish art collector from Brno (Czech Republic) who was murdered in the Holocaust.
+In 2015, it was discovered that “View of the Kattenberghof in Antwerp with horsemen in the foreground” by Gillis Neyts (1618–1687) had belonged Dr. Arthur Feldmann, a Jewish art collector from Brno (Czech Republic) who was murdered in the Holocaust.
 In 2020 it was discovered that 'La buveuse d'absinthe', a watercolour by Félicien Rops from 1876 had belonged to the French collector, Armand Dorville.

 Accommodation

-In 1973 the 'Rijksgebouwendienst' (Government Buildings Agency) awarded the contract to the architects A. Hagoort, P.B.M. van der Meer and A.J.
+In 1973 the Rijksgebouwendienst ('Government Buildings Agency') awarded the contract to the architects A. Hagoort, P.B.M. van der Meer and A.J.
 Trotz from Bureau OD205 for a new building, construction of which began in 1977.
 Since 1982, the library has been housed in a modern building at the Prins Willem Alexanderhof in The Hague, next to The Hague Central Station.
 The entire complex comprises approx. 55,000 m^{2} net and approx. 78,000 m^{2} gross surface (gross content 305,000 m^{3}).
-The building, which is characterized by 5,200 white aluminum plates that clad the facades, with rounded corners and recessed facade surfaces, stands next to the Nationaal Archief.
-The building also houses the 'Literatuurmuseum' (Literary Museum), the Kinderboekenmuseum (Children's Book Museum), RKD and the offices of Europeana, DEN (Digital Heritage Netherlands) LIBER and IFLA.
+The building, which is characterised by 5,200 white aluminium plates that clad the facades, with rounded corners and recessed facade surfaces, stands next to the Nationaal Archief.
+The building also houses the 'Literatuurmuseum' ('Literary Museum'), the Kinderboekenmuseum ('Children's Book Museum'), RKD and the offices of Europeana, DEN (Digital Heritage Netherlands) LIBER and IFLA.
 The CDNL secretariat is also housed in the KB building.
 The library was previously located in the former city palace Huis Huguetan on the Lange Voorhout (period 1821 to 1982), before that in the Mauritshuis (period 1807 to 1821) and a site at the Binnenhof (period 1798 to 1807).